William Peyton: First World War

+Post-war and final years

 Peyton next returned to India, to command the United Province district and the 3rd Indian Division at Meerut between 1920 and 1922.
-He was promoted substantive lieutenant general in 1921.
+He was promoted substantive lieutenant general in August 1921.

-Peyton was next posted as Military Secretary to the Secretary of State for War, from 1922 to 1926, and as Commander-in-Chief of Scottish Command, 1926 to 1930.
-This was his last post before retirement in 1930; he had been promoted general in 1927.
+Peyton was next posted as military secretary to the secretary of State for War, from 1922 to 1926, and as general officer commanding-in-chief of Scottish Command, a post he held from February 1926 until he relinquished it in February 1930, during which time he had been to promoted general in June 1927.
+This was his last post, being placed on half-pay before retirement in June of that year.

-A member of the Army and Navy Club, he died there suddenly on 14 November 1931.
+A member of the Army and Navy Club, he died there suddenly at the age of 65 on 14 November 1931.
 He is buried in Brompton Cemetery, London, just to the north-west of the chapel.

 He was unusually tall, with a height of six feet, six inches.

 Family

 On 27 April 1889, Peyton married Mabel Maria, daughter of late Lt-General the Hon.
 E. T. Gage CB, third son of Henry Gage, 4th Viscount Gage, and of Ella Henrietta Maxse, a granddaughter of the 5th Earl of Berkeley.
 With Mabel, he had one daughter, Ela Violet Ethel.
 After his wife's death in 1901, Peyton remarried in 1903 with Gertrude, daughter of Major-General A. R. Lempriere and the widow of Captain Stuart Robertson of the 14th Hussars.
 They had one son and his second wife died in 1916.

 In 1921, Peyton's daughter Ela married Lieutenant-Colonel Sir Edward Daymonde Stevenson KCVO (1895–1958) and she died in 1976, leaving one son.
 Peyton's son-in-law was Gentleman Usher of the Green Rod, 1953–1958, and Purse Bearer to the Lord High Commissioner to the General Assembly of the Church of Scotland, 1930–1958.